 The collection infrastructure

-Behind every signal delivered to a sales rep, there is a massive collection infrastructure:
+Behind every signal delivered to a sales rep, there’s a collection infrastructure built to run at the speed the 48-hour window demands:

 - 350+ scrapers continuously query data sources: business registries, job boards, press releases, professional social networks, sector databases